Not Having Enough Sex? Overcome These 5 Psychological Barriers For More Sex

 You are the other 50% in the relationship, and can make sex better by implementing some changes.
 Honestly explore what would make sex better for you, and own your sexuality.

 Boxed?
-Here are some suggestions to overcome the barriers to sex
+Here are some suggestions

 - Relax – Have a long bath together with your dearest, especially if you enjoy being in or around water.